|

 After many years, that subordinate relation with Dr. Sala turned into a mutual respect

+which still carries on today that I left Alfa.
 In a sunny and modern office through the large windows of which one could see the Museum,

 I was partnered to Mr. Apino, who was the person in charge of vehicle assignments to the various branches.